iyaiyayo26/fe-tokopedia-play-clone/README.md

 I want to create a web application where users can watch videos, browse products, and add comments.
 Users can also use the search feature to find brands whose products they want to see.
 I started this process by using the `create-react-app`, then add `react-router-v6` and `@Chakra-ui`

 While working on this project, I encountered several challenges such as implementing and utilizing custom hooks, creating efficient and reuseable components.
-Due to the time constraints of this project, I focused on ensuring that everything functions smoothly when integrated with the API I had previously developed (API LINK HERE).
+Due to the time constraints of this project, I focused on ensuring that everything functions smoothly when integrated with the API I had previously developed (https://github.com/iyaiyayo26/BE-tokopedia-play-clone).
 That's why I used Chackra UI to expedite the application's interface development.

 At the end of the day, the technologies implemented in this project are React, React-Router v6, Chakra UI.
 I chose to use the `create-react-app` to create a ready to use React project, including directory structure, configuration files, and necessary dependencies, and practice what I've learned at Generasi Gigih as a Full Stack participant